wellyshen/react-cool-inview/README.md

 The Intersection Observer v1 can perfectly tell you when an element is scrolled into the viewport, but it doesn't tell you whether the element is covered by something else on the page or whether the element has any visual effects applied on it (like `transform`, `opacity`, `filter` etc.) that can make it invisible.
 The main concern that has surfaced is how this kind of knowledge could be helpful in preventing [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) and UI redress attacks (read this [article](https://developers.google.com/web/updates/2019/02/intersectionobserver-v2) to learn more).

 If you want to track the click-through rate (CTR) or impression of an element, which is actually visible to a user, [Intersection Observer v2](https://developers.google.com/web/updates/2019/02/intersectionobserver-v2) can be the savior.
-Which introduces a new boolean field named `isVisible`.
+Which introduces a new boolean field named [isVisible](https://w3c.github.io/IntersectionObserver/v2/#dom-intersectionobserverentry-isvisible).
 A `true` value guarantees that an element is visible on the page and has no visual effects applied on it.
 A `false` value is just the opposite.
+The `isVisible` is integrated with the `inView` state to provide a better DX for you.

 When using the v2, there're something we need to know:

-- Check [browser compatibility](https://caniuse.com/#feat=intersectionobserver-v2), if a browser doesn't support Intersection Observer v2 the `isVisible` will be `undefined`.
+- Check [browser compatibility](https://caniuse.com/#feat=intersectionobserver-v2).
+If a browser doesn't support the v2, we will fallback to the v1 behavior.
 - Understand [how visibility is calculated](https://w3c.github.io/IntersectionObserver/v2/#calculate-visibility-algo).
 - Visibility is much more expensive to compute than intersection, only use it when needed.